 Technology lets me write and talk to my friends in West Bengal

 The world is falling apart and coming together.
 Someday love will just wash over all the boundaries and the distances, and we will be really free.

 In the meantime, manage your distances well.
 Keep certain distances short, like the distance from your friends.
 Ideally, the food you eat should come from somewhere close to your dinner plate.
-That’s much easier said than done, of course, unless you grown your own.
+That’s much easier said than done, of course, unless you grow your own.
 Being a locavore is all the rage.
 I do what I can.
 I work at the tiny and mighty volunteer-powered 4th Street Food Co-op, which is located, logically enough, on 4th Street in Manhattan, just off Bowery.
-Almost everything we offer there is organic, and a good bit of it is local.
+Almost everything we offer there is organic, and some of it is local.

 Organic food in many ways (especially biologically) has come to your plate via the shortest distance from nature, especially if it’s fresh organic fruit or veggies.
 Organic is the purest food you can eat.

 Stay far from earthquakes, fires, and floods.
 Avoid quicksand like the plague.
 Never take shortcuts when descending dark or unknown stairways; take one step at a time.

 Hard though it may be, keep your feet on the ground.
 That way, your head can safely be in the clouds, which is a fun place to be.
 Don’t take telephone solicitations.
 Many will try to sell you something.
 You owe explanations to only yourself and a very few close friends.
 And speaking of feet, never buy shoes unless you can try them on.